utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 - `export ROS_IP=*YOUR_IP*`
 -  `rostopic echo /vicon/ROB498_Drone/ROB498_Drone`

+ The Vicon poses will published as [TransformStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/TransformStamped.html) messages as well as in the `/tf` topic.
 If you do not see any messages being printed, reach out to your TA.
 Note that you must run the first two `export` commands in the terminal every time you want to launch a ROS node.
 Moreover, all ROS nodes should be connected to the `roscore` on the scoring computer, not on your Jetson.